-While the business of the Financial District is still business, many of the grand towers in the neighborhood have been converted into luxury condominiums -- and enough new construction condos have risen alongside them -- that the number of people living in the district more than doubled in the first decade of the 21st century.
-A number of highly rated public schools make the Financial District even more desirable, while an influx of upscale shopping, as well as a tide of restaurants and bars that range from posh to endearingly down-home, have ensured that the New Yorkers who have flocked to the Financial District are living well in one of the most historically significant neighborhoods in Manhattan.
+While the business of the Financial District is still business, many of the grand towers in the neighborhood have been converted into luxury condominiums and enough new construction condos have risen alongside them that the number of people living in the district more than doubled in the first decade of the 21st century.
+A number of highly rated public schools make the Financial District even more desirable, while an influx of upscale shopping, as well as a tide of restaurants and bars that range from posh to endearingly down-home, have ensured that the New Yorkers who have flocked to this area are living well in one of the most historically significant neighborhoods in Manhattan.
 In some instances, they're even living in history.
 The condominiums for sale at The Cipriani Club Residences and 20 Pine are both located in stately pre-war buildings that had previous lives as centers of big business, before being converted to luxury condos.
-New construction condominiums in the Financial District, such as Be@William, are equally luxe, and rank among the best-amenitized condos in Manhattan.
-A neighborhood defined by reinvention -- from Dutch colony to the first capital of the United States to the center of global banking and business -- the Financial District is doing it again, and has gracefully remade itself as one of the most desirable residential neighborhoods in Manhattan.
+New construction condominiums in the Financial District, such as Be@William, are equally luxe, and rank among the best condos in Manhattan.
+A neighborhood defined by reinvention -- from Dutch colony to the first capital of the United States to the center of global banking and business -- the Financial District is doing it again and has gracefully remade itself as one of the most desirable residential neighborhoods in Manhattan.

 The Collection in the Financial District is a pre-war loft with interiors designed by none other than the one and only company Armani itself, which explains the level of class that the condo achieves.
 A decadent Collection Pool and Spa, billiards room, and club lounge are just a few of the amenities The Collection provides.